 19] When you're done adding views for all your Data Sources, click Save Changes at the bottom of the page.

 20] Click the back arrow in the upper left to return to the Edit Channel screen.
-Now that you've added a Data View, the next step is to create metrics in that data view.
+Now that you've added a Data View, the next step is to create fields in that data view.

 How to Choose Channel Metrics

-NOTE: If you checked the Automatically create channel metrics checkbox, you will see metrics pre-populated under Data Views. |
+NOTE: If you checked the "Automatically create channel fields" checkbox, you will see fields pre-populated under Data Views. |

-Add a metric
+Add a field

-22] The New Metric screen appears.
+22] The New Field screen appears.

 .

-Delete a metric
+Delete a field

 29] When the confirming popup appears, click Yes, Delete It.